 A guide to choosing the right vulnerability scanner

 If you aim for low effort and want to focus on externally accessible systems (highest risk potential!)
 Offensity is the ideal entry-level product.
 It will save experienced security teams and professional IT admins a lot of effort.
 (Naturally, we are biased towards this product.
-So, if you are skeptical, see yourself and try our product – get free vulnerability scans for up to 2 domains and 50 subdomains!)
+So, if you are skeptical, see yourself and try our product – get free vulnerability scan for 1 domain and up to 10 subdomains!)